Leopardopt/ENES247Kamran/lab1-mux/README.md

 #### **Questions**/Tasks

 *In the rtl schematic screen shot, the two **and gates** are connected to select and not select.
-Describe what they are doing in terms of what a mux does.*
+Describe what they are doing in terms of what a mux does?* **The top gate is not select and bottom is select hence the two given gates make a mux with the or gate at the end which is the choosing result. **

 *In the rtl schematic screen shot, what does the **or gate** do in terms of what a mux does?*

+**Choosing one of the gates to be the resulting output.**

-*How does the schematic change after running synthesis?*
+*How does the schematic change after running synthesis?* **It shows what vivado thinks of or a summary of what is meant to be created in visual diagrams.**

 *After running synthesis and implementation, clicking on synthesis under RTL, synthesis and Implementation continues to display the LUT based diagram.
 Not the gate based diagram.
 Why?
-Form a reasonable, non-trivial, relevant hypothesis.*
+Form a reasonable, non-trivial, relevant hypothesis.* **The lut is the table that in general form represents what goes into the circuit from left(inputs) and what exits(outputs), showing general form of the circuit with the mux inside of a lut.**

- *The black and white design window appears first after running which step of the workflow?*
+ *The black and white design window appears first after running which step of the workflow?* **During Implementation**.

-*How what can you click on to see a region of the device window change from some color to white?*
+*How what can you click on to see a region of the device window change from some color to white?***By opening up the device schematic and clicking on any part of the device.**

-*White arrows in the screen shot above are helping us see what?*
+*White arrows in the screen shot above are helping us see what?***Inputs and outputs**

-*How does Data flow in the fpga from left to right, right to left, bottom up, top down?*
+*How does Data flow in the fpga from left to right, right to left, bottom up, top down?***Data is received for the two x and y switches and switch s is the determining switch to which result will be the output m.**

 *What is the verilog symbol for the white line going up at an angle in the device diagram?*

+**It is represented by an arrow.**

 ## lab1_1_mux2-1-2bitwide